- Home

 Couple & Family Psychology

 Applicants for certification in Couple and Family Psychology (CFP) may apply through one of two tracks, Standard Preparation or Senior Track.
-Each applicant is evaluated according to the requirements of the category in which she or he applies by a current Board member; any variance from the requirements will be evaluated on a case-by-case basis.
-If the applicant believes she or he is qualified but does not meet the requirements, they are urged to request an individualize review of their history.
+Each applicant is evaluated according to the requirements of the category in which they apply by a current Board member; any variance from the requirements will be evaluated on a case-by-case basis.
+If the applicant believes they are qualified but does not meet the requirements, they are urged to request an individualize review of their history.

 Standard Preparation for Eligibility in CFP